SSProve/ssprove/README.md

 This lemma does not work on arbitrary raw packages, it is requires that the packages implement disjoint signatures.

-Associativity on the other hand is free from this problem:
+Associativity on the other hand is free from this requirement:
 ```coq
 Lemma par_assoc :
   ∀ p1 p2 p3,